Homewood at Martinsburg, Pennsylvania

 Homewood at Martinsburg is a retirement community and census-designated place (CDP) in Blair County, Pennsylvania, United States.
 It was first listed as a CDP prior to the 2020 census.

 The CDP is in southeastern Blair County, in the northwestern part of North Woodbury Township.
 It is bordered to the east by the borough of Martinsburg and to the north by the Spring Drive Mobile Home Park CDP.

 Demographics

+As of the 2020 Census, there were 345 people, 186 households, and 186 housing units.
+The median age of the population was 84.3.
+The detailed ancestries reported in 2020 were German (16.5%) and English (15.4%).

+Education

+It is in the Spring Cove School District.